Bluey Wilkinson: Career

-In 1937 Wilkinson won the National League with the Hammers and in 1938 he won the ACU Cup with the Hammers.
+In 1937, Wilkinson won the National League with the Hammers and in 1938 he won the ACU Cup with the Hammers.
 However the pinnacle of his career was becoming World Champion in 1938 at Wembley Stadium after finishing third in the inaugural Championship in 1936.
 He was unlucky not to win the crown in 1936 as he was unbeaten in five races in the final held at Wembley, but was relegated to third place behind winner Lionel Van Praag and England's Eric Langton under a 'bonus points' system which operated during qualifying rounds.

 Wilkinson's 1938 championship win was considered a gutsy effort after he had actually broken his left collarbone in a meeting for West Ham the night before the World Final.
-Determined not to miss the final, Bluey had the Tottenham Hotspur club doctor put his arm and shoulder in plaster.
+Determined not to miss the final, Wilkinson had the Tottenham Hotspur club doctor put his arm and shoulder in plaster.
 He ignored the pain he was in to win his first four rides before finishing a safe second in his fifth and last to clinch the World Championship before a crowd of 95,000.

-Bluey Wilkinson retired from riding in 1939 to become the promoter at the Sheffield Speedway.
+Wilkinson retired from riding in 1939 to become the promoter at the Sheffield Speedway.

 During his career, Wilkinson also rode for Australia in test matches against England and the United States.
 He scored a maximum 18 points in each of the five Tests against England staged in Australia in the 1937/38 season, a feat he failed to duplicate the following season by only a single point.

 Wilkinson was inducted into the Australian Speedway Hall of Fame in 2008.